QuanMCPC/Edit/readme.md

 #### II.1. ...download the program?
 Go to releases, select the version that you want to download then download: edit-win32-{version}.zip(For Windows) or edit-linux-{version}.zip
 #### II.2. ...run the program?
-Extract the zip file, open the folder: edit-win32-{version} (edit-linux-{version}) that should wethere after extract the zip then just run: edit-win32-{version}.exe (Windows) or  edit-linux-{version} (Linux)
+Extract the zip file, open the folder: edit-win32-{version} (edit-linux-{version}) that should be there after extract the zip then just run: edit.exe (Windows) or  edit (Linux)
 #### II.3. ...download the source to view, edit, test run or compile?
-Download the source by go to Code -> Download zip or if you want: Clone the repository If you do want to test run or compile, you will need to install electron (For test run) andelectron-packager, electron-builder or electron-forge (For compile) into the same directory of thesource
+Download the source by go to Code -> Download zip or if you want: Clone the repository If you do want to test run or compile, you will need to install electron (For test run) andelectron-packager, electron-builder or electron-forge (For compile) into the same directory of the source and the following package that edit use: decompress-zip, electron-fetch, electron-progressbar and fs-extra
 ### III.
 Information
  - Build on Electron version 11.1.1
  - Completed and compiled on Monday, 4th 2021